nordicstyle/alexg/_pages/research.md

 # Bayesian Deep Learning

-Deep learning is great for achieving state-of-the-art results - however these models can't understand what they don't know.
+Deep learning is great for achieving state-of-the-art results, however these models can't understand what they don't know.
-Bayesian deep learning is a very exciting framework for understanding the model uncertainty.
+Bayesian deep learning (BDL) is a very exciting framework for understanding our model's uncertainty.
 [This paper](https://arxiv.org/pdf/1703.04977.pdf) is an introduction to Bayesian deep learning for computer vision.
-I've also found it useful for [localisation](http://arxiv.org/abs/1509.05909) and [scene understanding](http://arxiv.org/abs/1511.02680).
+I've also found BDL useful for [localisation](http://arxiv.org/abs/1509.05909) and [scene understanding](http://arxiv.org/abs/1511.02680).

 {% include gallery id="gallery_uncertainty" caption="Bayesian deep learning for semantic segmentation.
 From left to right: input image, semantic segmentaion and model uncertainty." %}